yqlao/CPEN455-Project-2025W1/README.md

 ```

 ### Packaging Checklist
-- Keep exactly one best checkpoint in `examples/ckpts/`; remove redundant checkpoints to reduce submission size.
+- Keep only necessary checkpoint in `examples/ckpts/`(If you don't use model ensemble methods or LoRA, only keep one checkpoint); remove redundant checkpoints to reduce submission size.
 - Verify `report.pdf` (NeurIPS style) lives in the repository root and references all experiments you ran.
 - Exclude large caches when creating the archive (for example: `zip -r cpen455_project.zip . -x 'cache/*' 'wandb/*' '__pycache__/*'`).
 - Run `bash autograder/auto_grader.sh` one last time before zipping so the graders see up-to-date outputs.